 Surgery results and benefits vary per individual.
 Specific results cannot be guaranteed.

 What were the first steps you took towards having treatment?

 I began to perform some internet searches on Tummy Tuck procedures, what it entails (including the risks and complications).
 I searched images of before and after pictures.
-Being at my perfect weight yet unable to get rid of my post caesarean overhang i hated my stomach.
+Being at my perfect weight yet unable to get rid of my post caesarean overhang, I hated my stomach.
 I had thought about having a tummy tuck for the last ten years since having my second daughter.
 My second cesarean had left me with an untidy horrible looking stomach.
 I was ready to start the journey.
 I decided to further research where in the UK it is undertaken (numerous hospitals).
-I looked at the following hospitals Spire, Transform, even looked at a turkish Hospital Longevita (but soon felt a definite no to going abroad).
-I then came across several companies that search and find best hospitals to have the procedure done for you which is when i came across medbelle.
-I took the first step and completed Medbelle’s online form which would enable me to receive a more in depth detail on surgeons and cost.
+I looked at the following hospitals: Spire, Transform, even looked at a Turkish Hospital Longevita (but soon felt a definite no to going abroad).
+I then came across several companies that search and find the best hospitals to have the procedure done for you, which is when I came across Medbelle.
+I took the first step and completed Medbelle’s online form, which would enable me to receive more in-depth detail on surgeons and cost.
 This helped me to find the most suitable and reputable surgeon.
 Medbelle provided surgeons Names, medical background, locations and price.
-I knew if I was going to have this operation i’d prefer to be as close to home as possible.
-Medbelle was so simple and easy to use from the onset which made the whole process less stressful.
+I knew if I were going to have this operation, I’d prefer to be as close to home as possible.
+Medbelle was so simple and easy to use from the onset, which made the whole process less stressful.

 How was your first call with your patient care adviser?